 The eras themselves are based broadly around dates when there were significant changes to the railways in Britain, for example nationalisation, or a major change in livery.
 As such they are a very broad brush approach, and there can be some significant differences within eras as well as some overlap between eras.
 However, they do provide a handy reference guide to the way that the railways in Britain have evolved over the years.

-The dates and names assigned to the eras in this guide are those originally used by Bachmann, and are the most commonly adopted across the model railway industry.
+The dates and names assigned to the eras in this guide are the most commonly adopted across the model railway industry.
 But the cut-off point between some eras is fairly arbitrary, and some manufacturers have chosen different start and finish dates in some cases.
 So products which fall on the cusp of two different eras may be allocated differently, depending on the source of the information.

 The inaugural journey of the Liverpool and Manchester Railway, by A.B.
 Clayton.
 Public Domain, via Wikimedia Commons.